OS/2: Banks

 OS/2 has been used in the banking industry.

 Suncorp bank in Australia still ran its ATM network on OS/2 as late as 2002.
 ATMs at Perisher Blue used OS/2 as late as 2009, and even the turn of the decade.

 OS/2 was widely used by Brazilian banks.
 Banco do Brasil had a peak 10,000 machines running OS/2 Warp in the 1990s.
 OS/2 was used in automated teller machines until 2006.
 The workstations and automated teller machines and attendant computers have been migrated to Linux.

 OS/2 has been widely used by Iran Export Bank (Bank Saderat Iran) in their teller machines, ATMs and local servers (over 35,000 working stations).
 As of 2011, the bank moved to virtualize and renew their infrastructure by moving OS/2 to Virtual Machines running over Windows.

-OS/2 has been used by The Co-operative Bank in the UK for its domestic call centre staff, using a bespoke program created to access customer accounts which cannot easily be migrated to Windows.
+OS/2 has been used by The Co-operative Bank in the UK for its domestic call centre staff, using a bespoke program created to access customer accounts that cannot easily be migrated to Windows.